michaelahwales/pages-practice/README.md

    <strong> Figure 8 </strong>: Concrete Architecture Within the Localization Subsystem.
 </h5>
 <h4 align="center"> <em> LOCALIZATION SUBSYSTEM REFLEXION ANALYSIS </em> </h4>
+Our initial assessment of the Localization subsystem seemed to have missed a couple dependencies that are integral to the system.
+These divergences between the conceptual and concrete architectures have been highlighted below.
 <h5 <strong> ‘Localization Calculation’ Component </h5>
+This was a component we included in the conceptual architecture that does not actually exist in the system on reflection.
+While we had initially included it to handle localization related calculations, we were able to see that 3 independent components- namely msf, rtk, and ndt- took over this role instead.
+This is partly the reason for some other divergences that follow as well.

 <h5 <strong> Localization ↔ Drivers </h5>
+Although we anticipated that the Driver would be listening to the LocalizationEstimate from the Localization subsystem, we failed to observe that this subsystem would then be subscribed back for the FnssBestPose, PointCloud, CorrectedImu, InsStat, along with RawData.
+This is necessary for the Driver to be able to relay this for control and management to the lower-level linked components.
+It’s therefore justified.

 <h5 <strong> Localization ← Map </h5>
+The Map requires the LocalizationEstimate from the Localization subsystem as well in order to constantly update the current location, so this is justified and something we overlooked in our conceptual architecture.

 <h5 <strong> Localization ← Prediction </h5>
+The Prediction component also depends on the LocalizationEstimate from this subsystem in order to factor into calculations for any future actions.
+This dependency is therefore logical and justified.

 <h5 <strong> Localization ← Perception </h5>
+The LocalizationEstimate needs to be relayed to the Perception component as well, for being able to properly map the car to its external surroundings.
+We had already correctly identified this in our initial conceptual architecture.

 <h5 <strong> Localization ← Planning </h5>
+The Planning component listens for the LocalizationEstimate as well.
+Similar to the Perception component, this is necessary to factor into calculations for planning any next routing moves by the system, and had been overlooked by us initially but is justified.

 <h5 <strong> Localization ← Task Manager </h5>
+The Localization component also has the Task Manager subscribed to it for the LocalizationEstimate as well.
+This is in place to be able to then help with routing, which is clearly justified.

 <h3 align="center"> <strong> SEQUENCE DIAGRAMS </strong> </h3>
 <h5 align="center"> <strong> <em> Overview </em> </strong> </h5>
+We modeled sequence diagrams for the same use cases used in our conceptual architecture report in order to see how the real execution differs from our conceptual understanding.

 <h5 align="center"> <strong> <em> Use Case 1: Turning left when pedestrian runs into street to cross the road </em> </strong> </h5>
 <img src="docs/assets/img9.png" />
 <h5 align="center">
    <strong> Figure 9 </strong>: Sequence Diagram for Use Case 1.
 </h5>
+The top of the diagram shows the constant events being subscribed to regarding surroundings.
+Perception is tracking obstacles, and Navigation is tracking position and routing and both are sending these off to their listeners.
+Once the Perception component sees that the light has turned green, the Planning component is alerted through Perception’s TrafficLightDetection event which tracks traffic lights.
+Planning generates a plan and sends off an ADC_trajectory event, which Control listens for and formulates into commands, sending it off as a ControlCommand event.
+The Guardian evaluates the command and sends an all-clear message in the form of a GuardianCommand.

+Once CanBus listens to the GuardianCommand, it executes the command through the vehicle, using the CanBus driver to start a left turn through the intersection.
+While the vehicle is performing the turn, Prediction sends off a PredictionObstacles event warning of a potential collision with a pedestrian determined using the constant updates provided by Perception, as listed at the top of the diagram.
+Once Monitor is alerted of this suspected collision, Monitor relays the information in the form of a SystemStatus event to Guardian and the Dreamview component, which in turn displays the concern to the driver.

+	Once the driver is alerted, either they will take over and stop the vehicle, or the guardian prevents further commands from going through, allowing the car to slow down, until 10 seconds have passed without the driver intervening.
+If 10 seconds have passed, Guardian will alert the CanBus to perform an emergency stop, causing the vehicle to brake hard and come to a stop.

+This diagram is similar to our conceptual version, with some slight changes.
+Such as multiple components listening to the same event, allowing for more agency and concurrency across components.
+As well, there are subtle differences such as Planning listening directly to Perception for updates rather than getting its updates from Prediction.

 <h5 align="center"> <strong> <em> Use Case 2: Getting a flat tire while on the road </em> </strong> </h5>
 <img src="docs/assets/img10.png" />
 <h5 align="center">
    <strong> Figure 10 </strong>: Sequence Diagram for Use Case 2.
 </h5>
+For the second use case, the scenario begins with the vehicle in motion.
+Throughout the execution of the sequence components are continually being updated as before, with navigating, planning and control events being sent out.
+The top of the sequence diagram shows the computations continually being performed, with new commands constantly being generated and sent to the CanBus and the Guardian for approval.

+	Suddenly one of the tires pops and the CanBus relays this to the monitor through one of its ChassisDetails events, informing it of the hardware error.
+The monitor subsequently alerts both the Guardian and the Dreamview which in turn alerts the driver.
+From this point either the driver will respond and bring the vehicle to a safe stop, or the Guardian will take over.
+If the driver fails to respond, the Guardian will attempt to bring the car to a safe stop.
+The Guardian receives information from the Monitor to learn about its surroundings and if the sensors are functioning and there are no obstacles, it alerts the CanBus to bring the vehicle to a slow stop.
+Otherwise if it can’t confirm that a slow stop is possible, it will alert the CanBus to perform an emergency stop.
+Again, the main difference with this sequence diagram compared to our conceptual version is the increased concurrency provided by multiple subscriptions to the events.
+Some of the interactions are slightly different as covered in other parts of the report, but for the most part, the logic underlying the execution is essentially the same.

 ### <ins>CONCLUSION</ins>
 <h3 align="center"> <strong> SUMMARY OF FINDINGS </strong> </h3>
+Through the report, our team was able to get a deeper understanding of Apollo’s concrete framework and the rationale behind many design decisions that would have otherwise remained unclear.
+We were able to identify the 4 main subsystems: the Cloud Server, the Open Software Platform, the Hardware Platform and the Common subsystem.
+The last of which we had overlooked in our conceptual perspective.
+Our familiarity of the Understand software was able to grow in parallel and through the use of it we were able to find the missing ‘cyber’ directory, and the Common, Storytelling, Task Manager, and Tools modules as well.

 <h3 align="center"> <strong> LIMITATIONS AND LESSONS LEARNED </strong> </h3>
+There are only a few limitations to the architecture Apollo Auto uses.
+For instance, using Publish-Subscribe with multiple components listening to the same events and working simultaneously introduces race condition concerns, so they must consider that when making changes.
+The open-source nature of the project also introduces unique challenges of having to be very selective and rigorous in choosing what commits to pull, since it isn't just a dedicated, trusted team working on it all together.
+Finally, it is dangerous having a "common" grouping in the architecture since it is not well defined and developers might be tempted to throw anything in there, even if it would fit better in other places.
+	Although there was a clean split in the source code from ‘module’ and ‘cyber’ in order to avoid bidirectional dependencies that can cause tight coupling, we learned that some connections between subsystems may prove necessary if there are solid justifications.
+In addition, we also learned of the importance of factoring in concurrency and communication in our Use Cases even if they don’t seem blatantly obvious.
+Finally, we learned that our initial conceptual architecture attempt was not detailed enough, and now know to focus more on subsystem interactions in the future.

 ### <ins>REFERENCES</ins>
+[1] “Apollo Open Platform,” Apollo Auto, 2020.
+[Online].
+Available: https://apollo.auto/developer.html.
+[Accessed: 21-Mar-2022].

+[2] ApolloAuto, “Common - Module,” GitHub, 01-Sep-2020.
+[Online].
+Available: https://github.com/ApolloAuto/apollo/blob/master/modules/common/README.md.
+[Accessed: 21-Mar-2022].

+[3] ApolloAuto, “Storytelling,” GitHub, 15-Mar-2022.
+[Online].
+Available: https://github.com/ApolloAuto/apollo/tree/master/modules/storytelling.
+[Accessed: 21-Mar-2022].

+[4] B. Adams, “Module 3: Architecture Styles,” Queen’s University, 2022.

+[5] ApolloAuto, “Apollo 5.5 Software Architecture,” GitHub, 03-Jan-2020.
+[Online].
+Available: https://github.com/ApolloAuto/apollo/blob/master/docs/specs/Apollo_5.5_Software_Architecture.md.
+[Accessed: 21-Mar-2022].

+[6] G. Wan, X. Yang, R. Cai, H. Li, Y. Zhou, H. Wang, and S. Song, “Robust and precise vehicle localization based on multi-sensor fusion in diverse city scenes,” 2018 IEEE International Conference on Robotics and Automation (ICRA), 2018.

+[7] Z. Wang, Y. Wu, and Q. Niu, “Multi-sensor fusion in Automated Driving: A survey,” IEEE Xplore, 2018.
+[Online].
+Available: https://ieeexplore.ieee.org/document/8943388.
+[Accessed: 21-Mar-2022].

+[8] ApolloAuto, “Localization,” GitHub, 01-Jul-2021.
+[Online].
+Available: https://github.com/ApolloAuto/apollo/tree/master/modules/localization.
+[Accessed: 21-Mar-2022].

 # Assignment 1